nicoleissa/FindSums/README.md

 # FindSums
 > This Java program takes user input and prints all the distinct subsets of the given multiset.
 The main class is the FindSums class; this class accepts user input.
+This class contains one method and utilizes arrays and the stack data structure.

 ## Table of Contents
 * [General Info](#general-information)